ThuyNT13/GameOfLife/README.md

+Beta-tester for [WickedlySmart's projects](http://www.wickedlysmart.com/projects/) so I got to have fun with

 Each generation switches cells on or off depending on the state of the cells that surround it.

 1. **Death**: if the count is less than 2 or greater than 3 neighbors, the current cell is switched off.